stefan22/rwd/ressix.md

 ```

-> note: using a `nav` class does not convey semantics
+> note: using a `nav` class does not convey semantics &nbsp; :cherries:
 > ARIA attribute => role="navigation"